2016 New York and New Jersey bombings: Search for suspects

 Investigators discovered surveillance video that showed a suspect, later identified as Rahimi, planting a bomb on West 23rd Street in Manhattan then walking to West 27th Street dragging a duffel bag.
 The subject left the bag at West 27th Street.
 Later, two individuals took the pressure cooker bomb out of the bag and left the scene.
 Authorities determined that the two men who had taken the bomb out of the bag were, most likely, scavengers who had only wanted the duffel bag and did not know what they had been handling; in the process, they might have deactivated the bomb in the bag.
 The NYPD and FBI wished to talk with these men, who were considered possible witnesses but were not suspected in helping plant the bomb.
 Investigators later believed the men were possible Egyptian tourists who have since returned to their home country.
 U.S. investigators notified Egyptian authorities that they wanted to question the men.
+It was later confirmed that the pair were security officers for an airline in the Middle East who, despite their profession, did not register that the device was a bomb and focused only on the chance to take the luggage for themselves – which they soon threw in the garbage at their hotel, rather than contact authorities, when they saw news reports about the hunt for Rahami.

 Late on September 18, the day after the Manhattan explosion, the FBI announced that five men, who were later found to be relatives of Rahimi, had been detained in connection with the investigation.
 The men were detained at about 8:45 p.m. at a traffic stop, which was being conducted by the FBI and NYPD on the Belt Parkway near the Verrazano-Narrows Bridge.